 - Master (2017-2018) applications before March 15, 2019 [+info]

 - Oñatiko Udala grant (2019): 31 January 2019 [+info]

 All IISL programmes support and give preference to applications from non-Western countries in order to foster the globalization of the Sociology of Law.
 Decisions are taken by the Scientific Director, assisted by the Committees.

 Workshops are meetings around a socio-legal topic with at least 15 participants.
-Local expenses such as accommodation, meals, bus, etc. are covered by the Institute.
+Local expenses such as meals and bus are covered by the Institute.

 The Master´s in Sociology of Law offers 10-12 courses between October and March followed by a period of tutorship when the tesina research is carried out.
 Between 15 and 20 students are admitted annually.

-Residence grants offer free accommodation in the Institute’ s residence for a period of up to three months between October and March.
+Residence grants offer free accommodation in the Institute’ s residence between October and March.
+Check the conditions [+info]